GlitcherOG/SSX-Collection-Multitool/README.md

 - Fix Model Header Amination
 - Fix Mesh Regen Board, Add Normal Average, Bone Update, Material Regeneration
 - Add Error Protection For Nvida Failing (Fixed issue but still a good idea)
-- Fix Character Mesh Import, Fix Weight issues, fix morph data ensuring its using the correct groups
+- Fix Character Mesh Import, Fix Body data keeping in mind number ref
-- Fix Materal Regenerationo
+- Fix Materal Regeneration

 For stiching have it ignore the uv points and normals for checking might need to redo how the indices work for that Nvida Stitching